Philippa Northeast: Other activities

 After leaving Home and Away in 2017, Northeast became an ambassador for skincare range Wotnot Naturals, and shot her first campaign for them at the Bondi Icebergs Club.

 In 2018 Northeast was an ambassador for the Ration Challenge, in which participants eat the same food rations as a Syrian refugee for a week.

+Personal life

+Since 2018, Northeast has been in a relationship with Australian actor Sam Reid, whom she acted alongside in Standing Up for Sunny.
+They have a blue heeler dog named Rani.